torvalds/linux/Documentation/arch/powerpc/firmware-assisted-dump.rst

 memory is held.

-If there is no waiting dump data, then only the memory required to hold CPU state, HPTE region, boot memory dump, FADump header and elfcore header, is usually reserved at an offset greater than boot memory size (see Fig. 1).
+If there is no waiting dump data, then only the memory required to hold CPU state, HPTE region, boot memory dump, and FADump header is usually reserved at an offset greater than boot memory size (see Fig. 1).
 This area is *not* released: this region will be kept permanently reserved, so that it can act as a receptacle for a copy of the boot memory content in addition to CPU state and HPTE region, in the case a crash does occur.

 Since this reserved memory area is used only after the system crash, there is no point in blocking this significant chunk of memory from